koleksak/OpalApiControl/README.txt

 To read the non-control dynamic signals, enter the following.

-	signalcontrol.ShowSignals()
+	signalcontrol.showSignals()

 This prints a list of the remaining dynamic signals in order of ID number.
 These values are read only, and generally will be set to zero before the model starts running.
-The ID number of these non-control signal starts at the number following the last control signal.
+The ID number of these non-control signal starts atthe number following the last control signal.

-Within the signal control package, getSignalsDict() getControlSignalsDict() will return a key-value pair based on the ID number and Value of the signals.
+Within the signal control package, getSignalsDict() and getControlSignalsDict() will return a key-value pair based on the ID number and Value of the signals.
 This dictionary can be returned for data extraction from the models values.

 parametercontrol Package

 The parametercontrol package functions much like the signalcontrol package.
 It is unclear as to which order parameters are assigned in RT-Lab.
-But the proper parameter can be matched by its name and ID as shown in the showParameterValues() function.[MK
+But the proper parameter can be matched by its name and ID as shown in the showParameterValues() function.

 To show a list of available parameters,